sankichi92/stac-client-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the stac-client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sankichi92/stac-client/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the stac-client-ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sankichi92/stac-client-ruby/blob/main/CODE_OF_CONDUCT.md).